jeroldlin/TJCCC/README.md

 1. Download [Composer](http://getcomposer.org/doc/00-intro.md) or update `composer self-update`.
 2. Fork the Repo to your account.
 3. Clone the Repo to your local machine.
-4. In the directory from your local machine, do `composer install`.
+4. In the directory from your local machine, run `composer install`.
 5. Start the Apache server by using XAMPP Control Panel you installed earlier.
+6. In the working directory, run `bin\cake server`.
-6. Open your browser.
-Go to `http://localhost:8765/`
+7. Open your browser.
+Go to `http://localhost:8765/`.

 ##  4. <a name='Configuration-3'></a>Configuration